mikkokam/krainojs/demos/images_browser/README.md

-Image classification: cat or dog?
+###Image classification: cat or dog?

+Install parcel-bundler first: `npm install -g parcel-bundler`.

-Run parcel index.html in this directory.
+then, run `parcel index.html` in this directory.
 Leave it running.
-Open Chrome and point it at http://localhost:1234/dist/index.html
+Open Chrome and point it at http://localhost:1234/dist/index.html Please note that http://localhost:1234 will **not** work - it won't have access to the train images.

 Open developer tools - console to see the output.